jondot/dazzling/content/docs/configuration.md

       content:
         'Build with Dazzling components or make new ones with React and Styled Components.'
     },
-    {
-      image: 'scalable.svg',
-      title: 'Full Automation.',
-      content:
-        'Generate, install, and go.
-Even exports your logo from the included Sketch file.'
-    },
-    {
-      image: 'fast.svg',
-      title: 'Gatsby at the Core.',
-      content:
-        'Dazzling grows with you.
-Use anything from the amazing Gatsby ecosystem.'
-    }
   ],
   copyright: 'Copyright © 2018.
 Dotan Nahum',
   theme: {